 And it doesn’t work.
 It’s just not natural to act like somebody you’re not.

-In this article, I want to share with you how you can avoid socializing like an extrovert, which doesn’t work for you… and what you can do instead, to be able to connect with new friends.
+In this article, I want to share with you how you can avoid socializing like an extrovert, which doesn’t work for you, and what you can do instead, to be able to connect with new friends.

 Why It’s Easy For An Extrovert To Make Friends

-On the other hand, if you’re an introvert, you may tend to think more.
+Introverts also tend to think more.
 You maybe like to reflect on stuff and find deeper meaning.
 You also like to rely on yourself to get things done and achieve your goals.